MicrosoftDocs/azure-dev-docs/articles/ansible/key-vault-configure-vm-security.md

 **Notes:**

 - The [azure_rm_keyvault module](https://docs.ansible.com/ansible/latest/modules/azure_rm_keyvault_module.html) is used to create the key vault.
 - When creating the access policy as part of the key vault, an object ID and tenant ID were supplied.
 These values define an access policy for a specific service principal (that is associated with an Azure subscription).
-However, if you browse to the Azure portal and try to view the key vault's secrets, you see messages along the lines of "The operation "List" is not enabled in this key vault's access policy." and "You are unauthorized to view these contents."
+However, browsing to the Azure portal and attempting to view the key vault's secrets might result in error messages.
+These messages might be similar to "The operation "List" is not enabled in this key vault's access policy." and "You are unauthorized to view these contents."
 Receiving these messages indicates that you - as an Active Directory user - do not have access.
 The next section shows you how to add an access policy for yourself to the key vault.
 - A `debug` task at the end of the playbook displays the name of the new key vault.

 ## Add yourself to key vault access policy